 UK traders looking to register their trade marks on a wider scale than that offered by the EUTM route (or outside the EU) can do so through the Madrid Protocol.
 This is an agreement, to which the UK is a signatory, which allows any individual or company based in one member country to obtain trade mark protection in any or all of the other member countries via an ‘International Registration’.
 There are currently over 120 countries covered by the Madrid Protocol, including most European countries, the EU itself, the US, China, Japan, Australia, Brazil, Canada, India and South Korea.

-At any time after a UK or EUTM application has been filed, the applicant may apply to the World Intellectual Property Organisation (WIPO) in Geneva for an International Registration of that same mark in relation to the same (or narrower) goods or services.
-The UK or EUTM application/registration becomes the ‘basic’ application/registration for the purposes of the International Registration.
-(Post-Brexit, UK individuals/ entities may no longer be able to rely on an EUTM as a ‘basic’ application/registration).
+At any time after a UK trader has filed a UK trade mark application, it may apply to the World Intellectual Property Organisation (WIPO) in Geneva for an International Registration of that same mark in relation to the same (or narrower) goods or services.
+The UK application/registration becomes the base (“home”) application/registration, unless they have a real and effective commercial establishment in an EU territory.
 The International application may designate as many of the Madrid Protocol member countries as required, and additional countries may also be designated at any time after filing.
 Once the application has been allocated a registration number, WIPO sends copies of the application to the trade mark registries of all the designated countries.
 Each country then carries out its own examination of the mark in accordance with its national trade mark laws.
+Where an International Registration is granted protection in a designated country, the protection will be equivalent to that of a national registration.
+If one country refuses to grant protection, it does not adversely affect the outcome of the application in other countries.
+The International Registration remains dependent on the continued existence of the base application/registration for the first 5 years.

 Since the system is administered by one central body (WIPO), the Madrid Protocol provides a very cost-effective, efficient way to obtain trade mark protection in a range of countries.